 Don’t Forget Your Client’s Best Interest

-Often, the choice to use annuities comes down to the way advisors are licensed or how they practice.
+Often, the choice to use annuities in retirement comes down to the way advisors are licensed or how they practice.
 But Walter points out that it can also be a matter of how advisors get paid.

 “A person who’s AUM focused may not want to give dollars up to an annuity because they don’t get paid the same way.
 And, of course, if you’re insurance-focused, then you think everyone should have annuities.”